KaiWei-00/UniversalCopilot/README.md

    - Visit `http://localhost:3000` in your browser.

 3. **Test the Chat UI**
-   - Locate the chat (CopilotKit) UI in your app (should be visible globally if setup is correct).
+   - Locate the chat (CopilotKit) UI in your app using the floating toggle button in the top-right corner.
+   - Click the "Open Copilot" button to open the chat window.
+Click "Close Copilot" to hide it again.
    - Send a message in the chat window.
 You should see your message appear.
-   - If the WebSocket server is set up to echo or broadcast, you’ll see responses accordingly.
+If the WebSocket server is set up to echo or broadcast, you’ll see responses accordingly.

+---

+## 🤖 CopilotKit Chat Integration

+This project integrates [CopilotKit](https://copilotkit.ai) for an AI-powered chat assistant UI.
+The chat widget is available on every page via a floating button in the top-right corner.

+### How it Works
+- **Toggle Button:** A blue "Open Copilot" button appears in the top-right corner.
+Click it to open/close the chat window.
+- **Chat Window:** The chat window is styled for usability and can be resized in `components/CopilotKitUI.tsx`.
+- **Global Access:** The chat is available globally by being rendered in the root layout (`app/layout.tsx`).

+### Configuration
+- **Environment Variable:**
+  - You must set `NEXT_PUBLIC_COPILOTKIT_API_KEY` in your `.env` file.
+  - Example:
+    ```env
+    NEXT_PUBLIC_COPILOTKIT_API_KEY=ck_pub_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    ```
+- **Dependencies:**
+  - `@copilotkit/react-core` and `@copilotkit/react-ui` must be installed (see `package.json`).

+### Customization
+- To change the chat window position, size, or toggle behavior, edit `components/CopilotKitUI.tsx`.
+- The chat window uses inline styles for easy adjustment.

+### Troubleshooting
+- If the chat UI does not appear:
+  - Ensure your API key is set and valid.
+  - Restart the dev server after changing `.env`.
+  - Check the browser console for errors.
+  - If the toggle button is visible but the chat is not, the issue is likely with the CopilotKit API key or network connectivity.

+---

 4. **(Optional) Multi-User Test**
    - Open the app in another browser or incognito window.